Poissons Ratio - Definition, Formula, FAQs

 Lateral or transverse strain-

 The ratio of the change in diameter of a circular bar of material owing to longitudinal deformation to its diameter is defined as lateral strain, also known as transverse strain.
 Because it is a ratio between two quantities of the same dimension, it is a dimensionless quantity.
-The lateral strain formula is given by multiplication of Poisson ratio and longitudinal strain.
+The lateral strain formula is given by the multiplication of the Poisson ratio and longitudinal strain.

-JEE Main Highest Scoring Chapters & Topics
+NEET Highest Scoring Chapters & Topics

 Download E-book